efexen/pivotal_markdown_link/README.md

 Here's what's left to do, PRs very welcome :wink:

-[ ] Add ability to customise text template
+- [ ] Add ability to customise text template
-[ ] Rewrite jQuery bits to remove dependency
+- [ ] Rewrite jQuery bits to remove dependency
+- [ ] Less reliance on Pivotal markup if possible